Site icon Circuit Ideas for You

 General VCO Formula:

-VCO formula can change based on how circuit is made but normally it looks like:
+The VCO formula can vary depending on the circuit design, but it typically looks like this:

 f = K × (Vcontrol – Voffset)